The specialists for Ingrown Toenail Treatment

 Ingrown toenails may be caused by:

-- improperly trimmed nails, often a spike is left at the corner.
+- Improperly trimmed nails leaving a spike at the corner

-If the nail is ingrown (breaking the skin) the pain and wound will have a difficult time healing without removing the spike.
-Infection can often be missed and lead to further problems.
+When the nail is ingrown and breaks the skin, the wound will not heal properly unless the spike is removed.
+Infection can often be missed, leading to further problems.

-People with eye sight issues, mobility issues, diabetes, peripheral vascular disease or other circulatory disorders, rheumatoid arthritis, children/teenagers should avoid any form of self treatment and seek immediate medical attention as ingrown nails can have complex complications and heightened risks for these groups.
+People with eyesight problems, mobility issues, diabetes, peripheral vascular disease or other circulatory disorders, and children/teenagers should avoid any form of self-treatment and seek immediate medical attention as ingrown nails can have complex complications and heightened risks for these groups.